Uno-Takashi/Lizard-Runner/README.md

 - Original Arguments
   - Arguments passed directly to lizard.
 - Flag Arguments
-  - Flag Argument." false" or "true" is passed; if "true" the flag is enabled.
+  - Flag Argument." false" or "true" is passed. if "true" the flag is enabled.

 The following is a summary of the arguments that can be specified.
 Details on the meaning of the arguments and the values to be given are provided in the [wiki](https://github.com/Uno-Takashi/lizard-runner/wiki).